Last Updated on July 11, 2023

 Now that we’ve discussed my personal recommendation, I’d like to discuss what the pediatricians are recommending to help you make a decision.

-I spoke with my girls’ pediatrician in regards to what multivitamins she typically recommends for the kids.
+I spoke with my girls’ pediatrician in regard to what multivitamins she typically recommends for the kids.

 She also mentioned Mary Ruth’s Liquid Morning Multivitamin Essentials.
 This was my first time hearing about this particular brand.
 But it is also free of common allergens and comes in two flavors: strawberry and fruit punch.
 This one is great for older kids AND adults.